APPLIED BAYESIAN MODELING

 Installing R, RStudio, and Stan

-1. Install the most recent version of R (4.3.0 or higher) from the CRAN website.
+1. Install the most recent version of R from the CRAN website.

-3. To install Stan, a powerful and fast-growing tool for Bayesian estimation, follow the instructions at stan-dev.
-We've set time aside to go over installation during the workshop, since it will likely require a few individual adjustments depending on your computer's operating system.
+3. We've set time aside to go over installing Stan during the workshop, since it will likely require a few individual adjustments depending on your computer's operating system.

 Lab tutorials